koesan/NEAT-Pong-Python/README.md

 # NEAT Pong Python

-This project uses the **NEAT (NeuroEvolution of Augmenting Topologies)** algorithm to develop an AI that learns to play Pong by itself.
+This project uses the **NEAT** algorithm to develop an AI that learns to play Pong by itself.

 # Game Mechanics

-In the game, the AI uses the NEAT algorithm to move the paddle based on the position of the ball to earn points.
-The AI starts by moving the paddle randomly and improves over generations.
-As the neural networks evolve, the AI becomes smarter and learns better strategies to catch the ball.
+In the game, AI uses the NEAT algorithm to move the paddle based on the position of the ball to earn points.
+AI starts by moving the paddle randomly and improves over generations.
+As neural networks evolve AI becomes smarter and learns better strategies to catch the ball.

 # NEAT Algorithm

-The NEAT algorithm shows how neural networks can evolve using genetic algorithms.
-In this project, each neural network controls a paddle in the Pong game.
-The algorithm selects the best-performing networks, and through an evolutionary process, it creates better networks.
+NEAT algorithm shows how neural networks can evolve using genetic algorithms.
+In this project, each neural network controls a paddle in the Pong game. algorithm selects the best performing networks and through an evolutionary process. İt creates better networks.

 ## Setup